 The calculation of our tax liabilities involves dealing with uncertainties in the application of complex tax regulations.
 We recognize liabilities for uncertain tax positions based on a two-step process.
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates that it is more likely than not that the position will be sustained on audit, including resolution of related appeals or litigation processes, if any.
 Once it is determined that the position meets the recognition threshold, the second step requires us to estimate and measure the largest amount of tax benefit that is more likely than not to be realized upon ultimate settlement.
-The difference between the amount of recognizable tax benefit and the total amount of tax benefit from positions filed or to be filed with the tax authorities is recorded as a liability for uncertain tax positions quarterly based on factors including, but not limited to, changes in facts or circumstances, changes in tax law, effectively settled issues under audit and new audit activity.
+The difference between the amount of recognizable tax benefit and the total amount of tax benefit from positions filed or to be filed with the tax authorities is recorded as a liability for uncertain tax benefits.
+It is inherently difficult and subjective to estimate such amounts, as we have to determine the probability of various possible outcomes.
+We reevaluate uncertain tax positions quarterly based on factors including, but not limited to, changes in facts or circumstances, changes in tax law, effectively settled issues under audit and new audit activity.
 Such a change in recognition or measurement could result in the recognition of a tax benefit or additional tax expense.
 In 2023, we recognized a net tax benefit of \$102 million following resolution of certain global tax audits.